 Sensata strongly encourages all of its direct and indirect suppliers, including contractors, to train its employees and sub-contractors on ethics and human rights in alignment with Sensata’s Supplier Code of Conduct.
 To this end, Sensata has created a one-page summary of key ethics and human rights practices which is translated into five languages (English, Spanish, German, Bulgarian, and Chinese), which can be accessed through the links provided below.
 Sensata also recommends that its suppliers make use of the Supply Chain Sustainability training provided by the Automobile Industry Action Group (AIAG) and the Responsible Business Alliance (RBA) and other professional organizations through their respective websites.

-- UK Human Rights Trafficking Policy Statement: This statement has been prepared in accordance with the United Kingdom Modern Slavery Act 2015, Chapter 30, Part 6, Provisions 54 and the California Transparency in Supply Chains Act of 2010 and discloses measures taken by Sensata Technologies Holding plc and its subsidiaries (Sensata) during the 2018 fiscal year to address human trafficking and forced labor within its operations and supply chain.
+- Slavery and Human Rights Trafficking Statement: This statement has been prepared in accordance with the United Kingdom Modern Slavery Act 2015, Chapter 30, Part 6, Provisions 54 and the California Transparency in Supply Chains Act of 2010 and discloses measures taken by Sensata Technologies Holding plc and its subsidiaries (Sensata) to address potential risks of human trafficking and forced labor within its operations and supply chain.
+Learn More.

 - Global Supplier Quality Manual: Updated version, to reinforce the expectation of Sensata and our Customers, to ensure ZERO-DEFECT at any program stage, during mass production and after-market obligations.
-Rev. R recalls robust Change Management processes at suppliers, incl. adequate communication with Sensata and required approval by Sensata.
-In case of the announcement of an escalation stage, which is the identification of serious risks for Sensata and their customers, we expect fast retrieval incl. the establishment of actively managed recovery plans by the supplier.
-It is the responsibility of each Supplier, to review and to assure compliance to the expectation outlined in the "GSQM rev. R".
-The acceptance of a Sensata Purchase Order is the agreement of all Sensata Terms and Conditions, incl. the actual GSQM.
+Rev. T recalls robust Change Management processes at suppliers, including adequate communication with Sensata and required approval by Sensata.
+In case of the announcement of an escalation stage, which is the identification of serious risks for Sensata and their customers, we expect fast retrieval including the establishment of actively managed recovery plans by the supplier.
+It is the responsibility of each Supplier, to review and to assure compliance to the expectation outlined in the "GSQM rev. T".
+The acceptance of a Sensata Purchase Order is the agreement of all Sensata Terms and Conditions, including the actual GSQM.
+Learn More.